ryrych/vim-ctrlspace-site/about.md

 * Workspaces (sessions)
 * Bookmarks for your favorite projects

-You can find more information on [vim-ctrlspace github repository][1]
+You can find more information on [Vim-CtrlSpace github repository][1]

 [1]: https://github.com/vim-ctrlspace/vim-ctrlspace